 - Take your ERAS/Graduation photo if you haven't yet!
-Contact Tyler for assistance.
-Two sessions remain June 16 (5-8 p.m.) and June 27 (1-4:30 p.m.). - If you have your first MSPE meeting scheduled, do everything you can to KEEP that time.
+Everyone should have a scheduled time slot by now.
+These slots are limited, especially now, so it is very important you make your scheduled time.
+There will not be any additional make up opportunity. - If you have your first MSPE meeting scheduled, do everything you can to KEEP that time.
 The schedule is full, so there is very little flexibility for cancellation/rescheduling at this point.
 Look out for an invitation for your second review in person in the second half of July into August. - CVs If you have sent your CV to Tyler for review and received feedback, please send him a REVISED copy as soon as possible.
 These are important for our holistic review process.
 If you have not sent your CV for review, do so at least 2 business days ahead of your first MSPE meeting.
-ALL CVs are due July 1 regardless of MSPE meeting date. - Tyler will begin holding weekly ERAS office hours starting June 16.
-Look for an email soon detailing how to sign up for a time to discuss and/or review your ERAS application. - ERAS Tokens will be sent to you on June 9.
+ALL CVs are due June 30, regardless of MSPE meeting date. - Tyler will begin holding weekly ERAS office hours starting June 26.
+Look for an email soon detailing how to sign up for a time to discuss and/or review your ERAS (or ResidencyCAS or SF Match) application. - ERAS Tokens will be sent to you June 4 or 5.
 You can register your token immediately but you do not necessarily need to begin your application.
-The next class meeting (June 28) will feature a walkthrough of each section of the ERAS application.
+The next class meeting (June 23) will feature a walkthrough of each section of the ERAS application. - Note for OB-GYN & Emergency Medicine applicants: You will not apply to OB-GYN or EM programs through ERAS this year.
+Your application will occur through ResidencyCAS.
+You will still be sent an ERAS token regardless in case you are dual applying, are undecided, or later consider a backup application via ERAS. - Note for SF Match (Ophthalmology) applicants: You will likely not need to apply through ERAS.
+However, some Ophthalmology programs are still "joint" programs and require you to submit an ERAS application as a technicality for your PGY-1 year.
+This would occur after your match occurs, so you will be sent an ERAS token in case it is needed.